 4. TACKLIFE Table Saw

-As it is, this saw has too many flaws for us to recommend.
+As it is, this saw has too many flaws for us to recommend it.
 First, it has a small rip capacity of just 16½ inches.
-For regular use, we prefer a rip capacity of 24 inches or more, so this is just too small for most uses.
+We prefer a rip capacity of 24 inches or more for regular use, so this is just too small for most applications.
 Plus, the fence doesn’t even tighten straight.
-Every time we’d tighten it into position, we’d need to make several checks and adjustments before it was ready to cut.
+Every time we tightened it into position, we’d need to make several checks and adjustments before it was ready to cut.

 5. Genesis GTS10SB 10” 15-Amp Table Saw

-The Genesis GTS10SB Table Saw is reasonably priced for what you get, but it’s lacking some important features that we feel are necessary.
-That said, we really like that this table saw includes a stand, and if you’re going to strictly use it in a workshop, the stand is a major plus.
+The Genesis GTS10SB Table Saw is reasonably priced for what you get, but it lacks some important features that we feel are necessary.
+That said, we like that this table saw includes a stand, and if you’re going to use it in a workshop, the stand is a major plus.

 As we mentioned, this saw is great in a workshop, but it’s very heavy and bulky, making it a poor choice if you need to move it often.
 It’s not very portable, so you’ll be better off leaving it in one place.
-Still, it’s got a two-year warranty protecting it if you do decide to take it out.
+Still, it has a 2-year warranty protecting it if you decide to take it out.

 Buyer’s Guide: Choosing the Best Budget Table Saws Under $300

-As you can see, there are plenty of options to pick from when you’re looking for a budget table saw.
-But, how do you make the decision and ensure you’re getting the right one for your needs?
+As you can see, there are plenty of options to pick from when looking for a budget table saw.
+But how do you decide and ensure you’re getting the right one for your needs?
 After testing so many of them, we have narrowed down all of the features to the most important ones that will help you make the right choice.

 What to Look for in a Budget Table Saw

-If reviewing all the different features and specifications of these table saws has you more confused about which one to choose than when you first started, then let’s take a closer look at some of the most important features and what they’ll mean to you when you’re using your new table saw.
+If reviewing all the features and specifications of these table saws have you more confused about which one to choose than when you first started, let’s take a closer look at some of the most important features and what they’ll mean to you when you’re using your new table saw.